 Gesture sensors and user interaction

-Optical detection of user interaction with physical objects forms the basis of the current EPSRC project "Next Generation Paper", a collaboration between Surrey, The Open University and VTT, Finland.
+Optical detection of user interaction with physical objects forms the basis of the current EPSRC project "Next Generation Paper", a collaboration between Surrey, The Open University, and numerous industrial partners including Novacentrix, USA, and VTT, ifolor and Otava, Finland.
 Using a mix of optical sensing, printed electronics and flexible hybrid integration of computing and energy management components, the project aims to create new means of bridging the gap between physical and digital content, with an intuitive control interface.

 Flexible organic solar cells